-- A.2 The full council is responsible for adopting the authority's constitution and for approving the policy framework and budget within which the executive operates.
+- A.2 The Full Council is responsible for adopting the authority's constitution and for approving the policy framework and budget within which the Eexecutive operates.
 The framework is set out in its constitution.
-The full council is also responsible for monitoring compliance with the agreed policy and related executive decisions. - A.3 The full council is responsible for approving procedures for recording and reporting decisions taken.
-This includes those key decisions delegated by and decisions taken by the council and its committees.
+The Full Council is also responsible for monitoring compliance with the agreed policy and related executive decisions. - A.3 The Full Council is responsible for approving procedures for recording and reporting decisions taken.
+This includes those key decisions delegated by and decisions taken by the Ceouncil and its committees.
 These delegations and details of who has responsibility for which decisions are set out in the constitution.